 Balance of credits that go to the market.

-In accordance with the provisions of the BCR V3.1, AFOLU projects must reserve 20% of the period reductions as a BUFFER.
-In this way, net accounting establishes that an availability of 143,733 Verified Carbon Certificates is generated for the period 2020-2023.
+Following the provisions of the BCR V3.2, AFOLU projects must reserve 20% of the period reductions as a BUFFER.
+In this way, net accounting establishes that an availability of 140,846 Verified Carbon Certificates is generated for the period 2020-2023.
 The distribution of these is presented in the following table.

 Table 32.
 Distribution of removals for the years between 2020 and 2023.
-In 2023, only 4 months are taken, which correspond to the cut-off of monitoring period 2.
+In 2023, only 4 months are taken, which corresponds to the cut-off of monitoring period 2.